bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 Chose this way if you don't want to use BIMData Connect users.

 These applications:
-  - have to managed their own users and authorizations
+  - have to manage their own users and authorizations
-  - can't share data with others BIMData applications
+  - can't share data with other BIMData applications
   - have an easier setup

 ➤ `Create a backend app`_